fabiospampinato/vscode-todo-plus/README.md

 ![Timekeeping & Timer](resources/demo/timer.gif)

 ## Hints:

+- **Activity Bar**: you can switch the focus to the `Todo` activity bar view by assigning a shortcut to the `workbench.view.extension.todo` command.

 - **Icons**: icons can be used in `todo.statistics.statusbar.text`.
 [Here](https://octicons.github.com/) you can browse a list of supported icons.
 If for instance you click the first icon, you'll get a page with `.octicon-alert` written in it, to get the string to use simply remove the `.octicon-` part, so in this case the icon name would be `alert`.